on the Lord

 All you seek, I could give, and pleased you would be.

-You'd not learn to trust just by knowing I'm there;
+You would not learn to trust just by knowing I am there;

-You'd not know the joy of resting in me
+You would not know the joy of resting in Me

 When darkness and silence were all you could see.

-But you'd not know the depth of the beat of my heart.
+But you would not know the depth of the beat of my heart.

 The faith that I give when you walk without sight,

-The depth that's beyond getting just what you asked
+The depth that is beyond getting just what you asked

-Of an infinite God, who makes what you have LAST.
+Of an infinite God, who causes what you have to last.

 Yes, your dreams for your loved ones overnight would come

-But, oh, the loss! if I lost what I'm doing in you!
+But, oh, the loss! if I lost what I am doing in you!